santoprestandrea/bottle-anomaly-detection-project/README.md

-# bottle-anomaly-detection-project# Industrial Anomaly Detection — MVTec Bottle Category
+# Industrial Anomaly Detection — MVTec Bottle Category

 A Computer Vision pipeline for unsupervised anomaly detection on industrial images, built as the final project for the *Introduction to Computer Vision* course at Epicode Institute of Technology.